-Lamin-X Precut Tint Film for Fog Lights on the 4Runner?
+Lamin-X Precut Tint Film – Step by Step Application Process on 4Runner Fog Lights

 Recently, we covered the Xenon Depot H16 yellow fog light bulb.
 Those bulbs produced impressive/intense yellow color along with powerful light output.
 The only possible downside to some owners is that the XD yellow h16 will not give your truck that “yellow fog look” with the lights off.